 Based on requirements, always pick the right tool for the job. — DrewMarsh

-Data structure is a particular way of organizing data in a computer.
+The data structure is a particular way of organizing data in a computer.
 The developer must choose the appropriate data structure for better performance.
-If the developer chooses bad data structure, the system does not perform well.
-This article explains the each data structure advantages and usage.
+If the developer chooses a bad data structure, the system does not perform well.
+This article explains each data structure’s advantages and usage.

-Linked list is a data structure which links each node to the next node.
-The developer can use linked list in the following use cases.
+The linked list is a data structure that links each node to the next node.
+The developer can use the linked list in the following use cases.

 - When the developer needs constant time for insertion and deletion.

 - Do not access random elements from the linked list.

 - Insert the element in any position of the list.

 A circular linked list is a linked list in which the link field of the tail node link to the head node.
 The developer can use a circular linked list in the following use cases.

 - Develop the buffer memory.